Analysis of the infinite server queues with semi-Markovian multivariate discounted inputs: Model description

-where $(L_{ij})_{i\in \nbN, j=1,\ldots,k}$ is a sequence of independent random variables (rvs) such that $(L_{i1},\ldots,L_{ik})_{i\in \nbN}$ is iid (although $L_{i1}$,\ldots,$L_{ik}$ may have different distributions).
-We set $(L_1,\ldots,L_k)$ to be a generic random vector distributed as the $(L_{i1},\ldots,L_{ik})$'s, with each $L_i$ having a Laplace transform denoted by ${\cal L}^{L_i}(u)=\nbE(e^{-u L_i})$ for $u\ge 0$.
-As in \cite{RW17}, we let $\tilde{Z}(t)=\tilde{Z}(t;\delta):=e^{\delta t}Z(t;\delta)$.
+where $(L_{ij})_{i\in \nbN, j=1,...,k}$ is a sequence of independent random variables (rvs) such that $(L_{i1},...,L_{ik})_{i\in \nbN}$ is iid (although $L_{i1}$,...,$L_{ik}$ may have different distributions).
+We set $(L_1,...,L_k)$ to be a generic random vector distributed as the $(L_{i1},...,L_{ik})$'s, with each $L_j$ having the LT denoted by ${\cal L}_j(u)=\nbE(e^{-u L_j})$ for $u\ge 0$.
+As in \cite{RW17}, we let $\tilde{Z}(t)=\tilde{Z}(t;\alpha):=e^{\alpha t}Z(t;\alpha)$.
 The processes described in \eqref{def_Z_t} are viewed as different quantities of interest in the following two areas.
-In actuarial science, when severities of the claims of different types occurring due to a common accident or catastrophe event and there are some time delays for insurers to hear (or settle) these claims, $X_{ij}$ represents amounts of $j$-type of claim arriving at the $i$th event and $X_i$ is a vector of multivariate claims arriving in the same event.
-In this case, $Z_j(t)$ in (\ref{def_Z_t}) is regarded as discounted IBNR amounts of $j$-type of claim by time $t$ and $Z(t)$ is a vector of multivariate discounted IBNR claim processes of $k$ types of claims.
-In queueing theory, and especially when $\delta=0$, $X_{ij}$ represents the number of customers arriving in queue $j\in\{1,\ldots,k\}$ at time $T_i$, each of those customers with same service time $L_{ij}$.
+In queueing theory, and especially when $\alpha=0$, $X_{ij}$ represents the number of customers arriving in queue $j\in\{1,...,k\}$ at time $T_i$, each of those customers with same service time $L_{ij}$.
+In actuarial science, when the severities of claims of different types occurring due to a common accident or catastrophe event and there are some time delays for insurers to hear (or settle) these claims, $X_{ij}$ represents amounts of $j$-type of claim arriving at the time $T_i$ and $X_i$ is a vector of multivariate claims caused by this $i$th event.
+Since the present value of each claim amount is calculated by discount claim amounts $X_{ij}$ at the actual realization time $T_i+ L_{ij}$, $Z_j(t)$ in (\ref{def_Z_t}) is regarded as discounted IBNR amounts of $j$-type of claim by time $t$ and $Z(t)$ is a vector of multivariate discounted IBNR claim processes involving $k$ types of claims.
 Hence, $X_{ij}$ and $L_{ij}$ will in what follows be invariably referred to the claim/batch sizes and delay/service times respectively.
-In particular, when $\delta=0$, this model is a generalisation of the Model II in \cite{MDT16} which considers the case where $\tau$ is exponentially distributed, i.e. when the set of queues is modulated by a common continuous-time Markov chain, as will be discussed in Section \ref{sec:particular_cases}.
+In particular, when $\alpha=0$, this model is a generalization of the Model II in \cite{MDT16} which considers the case where $\tau$ is exponentially distributed, i.e. when the set of queues is modulated by a common continuous-time Markov Chain, as will be discussed in Section \ref{sec:particular_cases}.